What Is Medicare Hospice?

 Regardless of whether Part A or Part B covers a person’s care, Medicare will pay:

-- the entire approved cost of all covered home health visits
+• The entire approved cost of all covered home health services.

-- 80 percent of the Medicare-approved amount for durable medical equipment
+• Eighty percent of the Medicare-approved amount is for durable medical equipment.

 Before home health care starts, the certified home health agency must tell the person how much Medicare will pay.
 The agency must also disclose if Medicare does not cover needed items or services.
 Then tell how much the person will have to pay for them.